McFeely History, Family Crest & Coats of Arms

 Early Origins of the McFeely family

 The surname McFeely was first found in on the Isle of Colonsay, where the eponymous ancestor of the Clan may be Dubhshith, also called Dubside, who was lector at the Cathedral on the sacred isle of Iona in 1164.
 As the name MacFee is one of the oldest of all Dalriadan surnames it appears in records as early as the reign of Alexander II, when Johannes Macdufthi was witness to a charter in Dumfriesshire.
-In 1296, Thomas Macdoffy swore an oath of allegiance to the king.
+In 1296, Thomas Macdoffy swore an oath of allegiance to King Edward I of England.

 Early History of the McFeely family

 This web page shows only a small excerpt of our McFeely research.
 Another 398 words (28 lines of text) covering the years 1506, 1531, 1541, 1681, 1845, 1850, 1747, 1838, 1981, 1512, 1595, 1723, 1532, 1626, 1703, 1605, 1585, 1609, 1569 and are included under the topic Early McFeely History in all our PDF Extended History products and printed products wherever possible.